Timmy-124/Data-Analysis-Portfolio/README.md

 - Structured Query Language (SQL): SQL was utilized for analyzing the data [View Here](https://github.com/Timmy-124/SQL-Portfolio/blob/main/Employee%20Attrition%20Analysis)
 - Tableau: Tableau was utilized to create an interactive dashboard to present findings [View Here](https://public.tableau.com/app/profile/timilehin.egbeyemi/viz/EmployeeAttritionDashboard_17201754430620/EmployeeAttritionDashb_)
  ### Analysis and Findings
+ ### KPIs and Key Metrics
+ 1. Attrition Rate: The total attrition rate was calculated as 16.12%
+ 2. Total Attrition Count: The total number of employees that left the company is 237
+ 3. Total Number of Active Employee: The total number of active employee is 1,233
  ### Overall Attrition & Segment Analysis
-  1. The total attrition rate was calculated as 16.12% indicating the percentage of employees who left with an attrition count of 237 employees.
-  2. The highest turn over was observed in the Research and Development Department, with rate of 56.12%
+  1. The highest turn over was observed in the Research and Development Department, with rate of 56.12%
-  3. Male employees have higher attrition rate than the female employees with 63.29%
+  2. Male employees have higher attrition rate than the female employees with 63.29%
-  4. Laboratory and technician job role had the highest attrition rate with 26.16%
+  3. Laboratory and technician job role had the highest attrition rate with 26.16%
-  5. Younger employees (aged 26-35) with 1-2 years of tenure were more likely to leave the company.
+  4. Younger employees (aged 26-35) with 1-2 years of tenure were more likely to leave the company.
 This group accounted for 48.95% of the total attrition
   ### Key Drivers of Attrition
   1. Salary: Employees who earns less than $3,000 monthly were most likely to leave the company
   2. Job Satisfaction: Employees who rated their job satisfaction as below average had the higher chance of leaving the company